bwb33480/Capstone-Project---The-Battle-of-Neighborhoods/README.md

 1B) Business Problem to be Analyzed

-This analysis of Toronto is from the perspective of a potential investor who is interested in opening one or more restaurants.
+>>>> This analysis of Toronto is from the perspective of a potential investor who is interested in opening one or more restaurants. <<<<

 In particular, this investor is looking at investing and opening fast food restaurants and/or pizza restaurants.
 In this case 'fast food restaurants' refer to the well-known national brands (eg Arby's, Mcdonalds, Burger King, Subway, Wendy's, etc.) These franchises have international brand recognition as well as established business plans, logistic support, and pricing.
-Pizza restaurants are a special case of 'fast food' and require a different level of investment and logistics than the national brands (although Papa Johns, Pizza Hut, and Dominos could be investment options.
+Pizza restaurants are a special case of 'fast food' and require a different level of investment and logistics than the national brands (although Papa Johns, Pizza Hut, and Dominos could be investment options).

 Determining the potential location of a restaurant is one of the most important factors affecting its future success or a failure.